 By law, LTSA staff are not permitted to provide legal advice or assist in completing forms.
 If you require assistance, please contact a legal professional who can give you advice on compliance with these statutory forms and related matters.

-Directions for Completing EFS Forms contains detailed instructions for the few remaining PDF forms.
+EFS PDF forms are being replaced by Web Filing forms.
 PDF forms are designed to be filled out using Adobe Acrobat (Standard or Professional edition) in a version listed in the myLTSA System Requirements.
+Only four forms remain active and available for download.
+An EFS PDF form must be completed in compliance with the directions provided in the Directions for Completing EFS Forms which contains detailed instructions for completing EFS PDF forms.
 The forms cannot be completed with the free Adobe Reader software.
-With the introduction of Web Filing, few PDF forms remain.
-See list below.

 For forms submitted to the Surveyor General, go to Surveyor General Forms.

 For forms submitted to the Land Owner Transparency Registry, go to LandTransparency.ca

 |PROPERTY TRANSFER TAX ELECTRONIC PAYMENT AUTHORIZATION FOR BUSINESS||8||November 2013|